kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 ___

 ## Submit your first cluster job!
 Now let's create a job file and submit a command that we can watch as it progresses.

-Create a new file named counting.sh, and paste the following into it:
+1. Create a new file named counting.sh (`nano counting.sh`), and paste the following into it:

 ```
 #!/bin/bash